Coinbase allows its users to convert cryptocurrencies into fiat | Cryptopolitan

 |

-Merchants use the Coinbase commerce platform; they can enjoy the most efficient service to make exchanges.
-The good news is that now, apart from making exchanges, this platform also allows converting cryptocurrencies to fiat currency in a very simple way.
+Coinbase Commerce platform is used by merchants who enjoy the most efficient service to make exchanges.
+The good news is that now, apart from making exchanges, this platform also allows converting cryptocurrencies to fiat currency in a straightforward way.

 To make crypto payments, merchants had to move cryptocurrencies from this platform.
 To make your life easier, there is no need for you to leave the platform.
 This information appears in more detail on the blog.

 Being able to exchange cryptocurrencies into a stable currency is what Coinbase wants to implement.
-Merchants who belong to this platform can go to plataform website and use it to make direct transactions.
+Merchants who belong to this platform can go to the platform website and make direct transactions.
 The cryptocurrency conversions apply to euros and pounds sterling.

 Of course, the conversions cannot stop being applied for the United States currency (USD), and other stable currencies valued in USD.